-- (1) The University is a major employer, provider of education and other services, and purchaser of goods, works and services.
-Through its policies and practices the University is committed to equality of opportunity and fair treatment for all its students and staff and for potential members of its student and staff community and for other users of its services. - (2) The University aims to create an atmosphere of learning that welcomes and values difference and encourages all members of the University to respect diversity.
+(1) The University is a major employer, provider of education and other services, and purchaser of goods, works and services.
+Through its policies and practices the University is committed to equality of opportunity and fair treatment for all its students and staff and for potential members of its student and staff community and for other users of its services.

+(2) The University aims to create an atmosphere of learning that welcomes and values difference and expects all members of the University to respect diversity.
 The University of East Anglia endeavours to ensure that no student or applicant for study will receive less favourable treatment on the grounds of age, caste, colour, disability, ethnicity, gender identity, marital status, pregnancy or maternity, race, religion or belief, sex, sexual orientation, or any other criterion accepted as irrelevant by the University's Council.
 It will seek to ensure fair treatment for all students in access to learning opportunities, teaching, assessment and support and welfare services.
-The University will make reasonable adjustments where required and will work proactively in this respect on an on-going basis. - (3) The University recognises that as a public body it has a particular duty to promote equality.
+The University will make reasonable adjustments where required and will work proactively in this respect on an on-going basis.

+(3) The University recognises that as a public body it has a particular duty to promote equality.
 The University as an employer, an education and service provider, and purchaser of goods, works and services, is committed to the elimination of unlawful discrimination.
-It will monitor and review the impact of its policies and procedures and will take steps to ensure that all members of the University community are aware of their responsibilities under the University's Codes of Practice on Equality and Single Equality Scheme and Action Plan.
+It will monitor and review the impact of its policies and procedures and will take steps to ensure that all members of the University's Codes of Practice on Equality and the University's Equality Objectives.